-- 1. 'The universal reaction of witnesses ...' - a.
-What grammatical name is given to the above expression as it is used in the passage? - b.
-What is its function the passage?
-Answers:

 - a.
-It is a noun phrase.

-- b.
-It functions as the subject of the sentence.

-- 2. For each of the following words, give another word which means the same and which can replace it as it is used in the passage.
+'The universal reaction of witnesses ...' - What grammatical name is given to the above expression as it is used in the passage? - What is its function the passage? - b.
+For each of the following words, give another word which means the same and which can replace it as it is used in the passage. - universal - dismay

-- a. universal

-- b. dismay